aci-ref/facilitation_best_practices/activities/05-assistance.md

 solutions that will enhance each researcher’s capabilities in the use of ACI resources and empower the researcher to achieve more into the future.
-We discuss below these overall considerations, which apply to multiple assistance contexts covered later in the Assistance section, including “Addressing User-reporting Issues”, “Assistance for Non-issue Support Requests”, and “Proactive Support”.
+We discuss below these overall considerations, which apply to multiple assistance contexts covered below, including “Addressing User-reporting Issues”, “Assistance for Non-issue Support Requests”, and “Proactive Support”.